 The President represents the University to external constituencies on issues related to Penn and on higher education in general.
 Her counsel and collaboration are sought by leaders from the community, the city, the commonwealth, and the federal government.
-She regularly comments and testifies on political, regulatory, and external funding issues that concern major research universities like Penn, and as Chair of the Presidential Commission for the Study of Bioethical Issues until 2017, she advised President Barack Obama on bioethics.

 The President is the chief executive of the largest private employer in Philadelphia and the fourth-largest in Pennsylvania; she is responsible for the financial health of the University, and oversees one of the largest integrated academic health systems in the country.

-The President is an ambassador of the University to Penn's 290,000 alumni.
+The President is an ambassador of the University to Penn's 300,000 alumni.
 Penn has 122 alumni clubs: 68 domestic clubs in 38 states and Puerto Rico, plus clubs in 49 foreign countries.
-Active members of the Penn community, alumni participate in the University as trustees, as overseers of Penn schools and centers, and as leaders of class- and school-based initiatives.
+Active members of the Penn community, alumni participate in the University as trustees, as advisors of Penn schools and centers, and as leaders of class- and school-based initiatives.
 They meet with applicants, serve as career advisors to students, and are still Penn students themselves, participating in life-long learning courses on the Internet.

 The President reports to the Board of Trustees of the University of Pennsylvania and is an ex-officio member of the Board.
-The Board of Trustees, responsible for the governance of the University, is chaired by Penn alumnus David L. Cohen (L'81), Executive Vice President of the Comcast Corporation.